-Our internal control over financial reporting may not fully meet the standards for an independent public company required by Section 404 of the Sarbanes-Oxley Act ("Section 404"), and failure to achieve and maintain effective internal control over financial reporting in accordance with Section 404 could have a material adverse effect on us.
+Our internal control over financial reporting may not fully meet the standards for an independent public company required by Section 404, and failure to achieve and maintain effective internal control over financial reporting in accordance with Section 404 could have a material adverse effect on us.

 Our internal controls were developed when we were a subsidiary of SEACOR Holdings.
 As such, they may not fully meet the standards for an independent public company that are required by Section 404.
 We will have to meet such standards in the course of preparing our future financial statements.
-While we have established controls as a result of being a segment of a larger public company, certain functions, and the controls surrounding those functions, have been designed, documented and tested by SEACOR Holdings and not by us.
-In addition, the tests of our controls have been performed in the context of testing SEACOR Holdings controls in accordance with Section 404 and may not be sufficient for our purposes as a public company after the spin-off.
+Although we have established controls as a result of being a segment of a larger public company, certain functions, and the controls surrounding those functions, have been designed, documented and tested by SEACOR Holdings and not by us.
+In addition, the tests of our controls have been performed in the context of testing SEACOR Holdings controls in accordance with Section 404 and may not be sufficient for our purposes as a public company after the Spin-Off.
 As such, a test of our internal controls in accordance with Section 404 cannot be performed at this time.
-Our compliance with Section 404 is expected to be first reported in connection with the filing of our Annual Report on Form 10-K for the first full fiscal year that we are a public company after the spin-off.
+Our compliance with Section 404 is expected to be first reported in connection with the filing of our Annual Report on Form 10-K for the year ending December 31, 2017.

 We are currently in the early stages of addressing our internal control procedures to satisfy the requirements of Section 404, which requires an annual management assessment of the effectiveness of our internal control over financial reporting.
 We will incur additional costs in order to improve our internal control over financial reporting and comply with Section 404, including increased auditing and legal fees and costs associated with hiring additional accounting and administrative staff.
-If we are unable to implement and maintain adequate internal control over financial reporting, we may be unable to report our financial information on a timely basis, may suffer adverse regulatory consequences or violations of applicable stock exchange listing rules and may breach the covenants under our credit facilities.
+If we are unable to implement and maintain adequate internal control over financial reporting, we may be unable to report our financial information on a timely basis, may violate applicable stock exchange listing rules or suffer other adverse regulatory consequences and may breach the covenants under our credit facilities.
 There could also be a negative reaction in the price of our common stock due to a loss of investor confidence in us and the reliability of our financial statements.
+These risks may be exacerbated because we will need to remediate the material weaknesses identified in our internal control over financial reporting and disclosure controls and procedures as we develop and implement our control environment.
+See "-We have a material weakness in our internal control over financial reporting which could, if not remediated, adversely affect our ability to report our financial condition and results of operation in a timely and accurate manner, as well as investor confidence in us and, as a result, the value of our common stock."